sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ```

 #### 3.6.3.3 show authentication clients
-This command displays the details of the dot1x configuration for a specified port.
+This command displays the details of the dot1x configuration.

 | Mode   | Exec |
 | ------ | ------------------- |